Pakistani film ‘Darling’ wins award at Venice Film Festival

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-VENICE: Pakistani short film ‘Darling’ has won an award at the Venice Film Festival.
-Directed by Saim Sadiq ‘Darling’ was selected as the Best Short Film, international media reported.
+VENICE: Pakistani short film ‘Darling’ has won award at the Venice Film Festival.
+Directed by Saim Sadiq ‘Darling’ was selected as Best Short Film, international media reported.

-‘Darling’ premiered at the Venice International Film Festival in its new Orizzonti section, making it Pakistan's first short movie that enthralled the oldest movie gala's audience.

-The role of Alina in ‘Darling’ is played by Alina Khan, a real transgirl actor from Lahore who makes her acting debut in the film.
-Last year another short film by Sadiq: ‘Nice Talking To You’ had won the Best Director Award at the Columbia University Film Festival.

-VENICE: Pakistani short film ‘Darling’ has won an award at the Venice Film Festival.
-Directed by Saim Sadiq ‘Darling’ was selected as the Best Short Film, international media reported.
+VENICE: Pakistani short film ‘Darling’ has won award at the Venice Film Festival.
+Directed by Saim Sadiq ‘Darling’ was selected as Best Short Film, international media reported.

-‘Darling’ premiered at the Venice International Film Festival in its new Orizzonti section, making it Pakistan's first short movie that enthralled the oldest movie gala's audience.

-The role of Alina in ‘Darling’ is played by Alina Khan, a real transgirl actor from Lahore who makes her acting debut in the film.
-Last year another short film by Sadiq: ‘Nice Talking To You’ had won the Best Director Award at the Columbia University Film Festival.